WilliamClements/Parthenopea/README.md

 # Parthenopea
 Haskell project(s) centered around Euterpea.
-The *batch processor* automates orchestration - applies SoundFont Instruments to songs and batch-produces sharable music files.
+The *batch processor* automates orchestration - applying SoundFont Instruments to songs and batch-producing sharable music files.

 For more on music educational software and Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.